csecht/tkinter_utilities/README.md

 ## tk-mvc-template.py
 A template for setting up a tkinter application with an MVC architecture.
 Plenty of comments are provided to explain what is going on.
 ## tk_widget_table.py
 A template for positioning contiguous widgets in a table format where each Label is bound to various functions for changing its background color.
+This is the approach used in the tk-color-helper program.
 The table drawing method can easily be modified to use Buttons instead of Labels.

 Example: 15 x 10 table of labels.
 Colors of one column and row were changed by mouse clicks.
 Text of labels was defined as serial digits during the table for-loop construction.